| Title: | Guillem Hurault Functions' Library |

 RPS (numeric scalar)

-The approach is not fully Bayesian and provides a global estimate rather than an estimate for each sample (this is because the predictive means and residual variance are estimated from replications than given by the model).
+The function returns a global estimate rather than an estimate for each sample, since the predictive means and residual variance are estimated from replications instead of being computed on a per-sample basis.

 yrep |